liushuyu6666/Theory/Network/Network_basic.md

    - At the Layer 3, source Layer 3 address will be `1.1` and destination will be `3.2`.

    - At the Layer 2, Computer A need to clarify if Computer C is in the same network by check the destination IP address.

+     - computer A put source IP address and destination IP address in to the package but **without net mask**, and then use mask to compare two IP address.

      Obviously they are not in the same network.
-So it will send the data to its configured default gateway / router.
+So it will send the data to its **configured default gateway** / **router**.
 In this case, the destination Layer 2 address is `ac` and the source is `4a`.

      - if Computer A didn't know the configured default gateway's MAC address yet (already known the IP address of its default gateway because it is configured), it will use ARP to get the MAC address.
      - The default gateway of a PC is either configured by the network administrator or learned dynamically.